-- (i) Financial Reporting and External Audit (continued) - Reviewed the results of the annual audit for the Group with the external auditors and considered the major audit findings and the Management's response thereto; and - Convened two (2) separate meeting sessions with the external auditors without the presence of the Executive Directors and Management 28 February 2022 and 21 November 2022 to discuss relevant issues and obtain feedbacks. - (ii) Internal Audit - Reviewed the Group Internal Audit Department ("GIAD")'s annual internal audit plan to ensure that principal risks, key entities and functions were adequately identified and addressed; the AC approved the annual internal audit plan at its meeting on 21 November 2022; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports and specific review reports presented by the Internal Auditors which comprised audit findings, internal auditors' recommendations and Management's committed action plans.
-Where appropriate, the AC has directed the Management to improve internal controls based on the audit findings and recommendations; - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of Management's implementation of the committed action plans; - Reviewed and approved the revised Internal Audit Charter; and - Evaluated the performance of GIAD's function and was satisfied with regard to the adequacy of scope and competency. - (iii) Reviewed the recurrent related party transactions that arose within the Group on a quarterly basis to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Reviewed the Circular to Shareholders in relation to the Proposed Renewal of Existing Shareholders' Mandate for RRPT of a Revenue or Trading Nature for the Board's approval. - (v) Reviewed major business issues/risks of projects in the Group as well as material litigations affecting the Group. - (vi) Reviewed the Company's dividend proposal and recommended the same to the Board for approval.
+- (ii) Internal Audit - Reviewed the Group Internal Audit Department ("GIAD")'s annual internal audit plan to ensure that principal risks, key entities and functions were adequately identified and addressed; the AC approved the annual internal audit plan at its meeting on 28 November 2023; - Reviewed the recurrent related party transactions review report; - Reviewed the internal audit reports and specific review reports presented by the Internal Auditors which comprised audit findings, internal auditors' recommendations and Management's committed action plans.
+Where appropriate, the AC has directed the Management to improve internal controls based on the audit findings and recommendations; - Reviewed the results of follow-up audits performed by the Internal Auditors to monitor the status of Management's implementation of the committed action plans; and - Evaluated the performance of GIAD's function and was satisfied with regard to the adequacy of scope and competency. - (iii) Reviewed the recurrent related party transactions that arose within the Group on a quarterly basis to ensure that the amounts transacted were within the mandate approved by the shareholders. - (iv) Reviewed the Circular to Shareholders in relation to the Proposed Renewal of Existing Shareholders' Mandate and Proposed New Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature for the Board's approval. - (v) Reviewed major business issues/risks of projects in the Group as well as material litigation affecting the Group. - (vi) Reviewed and monitored all conflict of interest ("COI") situations within the Group.
+The COI review was extended to encompass Directors and Key Senior Management within the Group.
+Enhanced disclosure in connection with any COI or potential COI will be included in the Annual Report of the Company for the year ending 31 December 2024. - (vii) Reviewed and approved the revised Audit Committee Terms of Reference. - (viii) Reviewed the Company's dividend proposal and recommended the same to the Board for approval.